The 50 Best Family Travel Destinations In Each State

 Marginal Way—Ogunquit, Maine

 The coast of Maine is notorious for being stunningly beautiful, and the Marginal Way footpath along Israel’s Head is no exception.
 On this walk you’ll see a peaceful harbor filled with sail boats, waves crashing against the rocky cliffs, and—if you get there at the right time—a priceless sunset.
-Consider this a must-see on your New England coastal road trip.

 The Walters Art Museum—Baltimore, Maryland